justincbagley/GaussClust/README.md

 values is not specified for -n, then a GMM analysis in Rmixmod will use the number of components/clusters specified using the -c flag (see below).

-The -s flag calls the (semi-)supervised Gaussian mixture modeling method implemented in the 'mixmodLearn' and 'mixmodPredict' functions of Rmixmod.
+The -d flag calls the supervised or semi-supervised discriminant analysis method implemented in the 'mixmodLearn' and 'mixmodPredict' functions of Rmixmod.
+The discriminant analysis is based on GMMs and is conducted in a two-step (A, Learning; B, Prediction) procedure, which estimates a discriminant function from known labeled data and uses it to predict (classify) unknown samples that correspondto the same knowns, i.e. species or clusters.
 Set this flag to '0' to skip this analysis.

 The -b flag allows users to request the Gaussian mixture modeling or belief-based mixture modeling options available in the 'bgmm' R package.
 You may call four different models,